Swarnendu3642/Infosys-Springboard-2024/README.md

 # **Budget-Buddy: Expense Management Application**

 Budget-Buddy is a web application designed to help users manage their personal finances by tracking expenses, setting budgets, and visualizing spending patterns.
-This project is built with **React.js** for the frontend, **Java Spring Boot** for the backend, and **MongoDB** for the database.
+This project is built with **React.js** for the frontend, **Java Spring Boot** for the backend, and **MySQL** for the database.

 ---